rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 # Spectral memories

-Sam's mind revolted against his good judgement whilst he stepped out of the room containing the earth trial.
-His hands rested against the sharp cut in the rock that functioned as a gate in.
+Sam's mind revolted against his good judgement whilst he stepped out of the room in which the earth trial took place.
+His hands rested against the sharp edge the crack cut in the rock, crack that acted as a gate for the room.

 *Why am I so upset about these two being so lovey-dovey?* - thought Sam.

-*I mean, it must be the cave that is playing with me, right?* - he continued whilst extending his arm to reach for a few roots protruding from the walls, in an attempt to gain some balance as he walked towards the centre of the chamber.
+*I mean, it must be the cave that is playing with me, right?* - he continued whilst extending his arm to reach a few roots protruding from the walls, in an attempt to gain some balance as he walked towards the centre of the chamber.

 To Sam, the chamber had a different air.
 The still water around the monolith with the signs of the trials wasn't still anymore, there was some life to it as ripples oscillated on its surface.

-Sam knew the next few events, he was going to stand on that soft, almost powdery, sand in the middle of the little island of the pond, visible by the single streak of light filtering down from the ceiling.
+Sam knew what to expect next as the events unfolded in his imagination: he was going to stand on that soft, almost powdery, sand in the middle of the little island of the pond, visible by the single streak of light filtering down from the ceiling.
 He would stand close to the monolith and the spectral figure wearing the wolf mask would appear behind him, projecting that thunderous husky commanding voice that got in his nerves.

 Sam turned around expecting the companionship of his friends but remembered they might be sucking each others faces and the foul mood appeared in his heart - *Argh!
 Better to face the wolf than remain in that room.* - He thought and stepped further into the chamber, across the lively water and onto the island.